- What Is Green Food Powder?

 You’re probably familiar with the term “superfoods,” which describes foods that are incredibly nutrient-dense.
 The assumption is that the more nutrients a food packs, the healthier it is.

 Here’s the problem: the superfood label is bullshit.
 Nutritionally, there is no such thing as a superfood.
+At least, not in the plant kingdom.

-In fact, many of the so-called superfoods include (natural) compounds that are either inflammatory or hamper the absorption of other nutrients.
+In fact, many of the so-called superfoods include (natural) compounds that are either inflammatory or which hamper the absorption of other nutrients.

 For example, many dark leafy greens, including Swiss chard and spinach, contain antinutrients (such as oxalates) that significantly reduce the food’s nutritional value by hampering mineral absorption.

-Also, studies have shown that Vitamin A is 15 to 20 times more bioavailable in meat than in plant sources, while iron is three times more bioavailable in meat than in plants.
+Also, studies have shown that vitamin A is 15 to 20 times more bioavailable in meat than in plant sources, while iron is three times more bioavailable in meat than in plants.

 That’s why I don’t like the label “superfoods.”
 What good is a nutrient-dense plant food if the body can’t absorb most of it?
+Even worse, most of these “superfoods” are detrimental to your health.

 That doesn’t mean high-quality food powders don’t deserve your consideration.
 Just don’t expect miracles from individual ingredients.